-Within 15 minutes it can cause a dangerous drop in blood sugar, within 30 minutes it can cause seizures, within 24 hours it can cause severe liver damage, and without emergency veterinary care, irreversible brain trauma occurs and the patient dies, so deadly a couple of sticks of it can kill a small dog.
+Within 15 minutes, it can cause a dangerous drop in blood sugar; within 30 minutes, it can cause seizures; within 24 hours, it can cause severe liver damage.
+Without emergency veterinary care, irreversible brain trauma occurs, and the patient dies, so deadly a couple of sticks can kill a small dog.

 What is this deadly poison?

-Imagine coming home to finding your pooch on the floor, unresponsive or having a seizure.
+Imagine coming home to finding your pooch on the floor, unresponsive, or having a seizure.
 You notice he got into your sugarless gum.
-Big deal right?
-No red flags go up until the vet tells you that $1 pack of gum is going to cost you $7,000 in emergency veterinary services.
+Big deal, right?
+No red flags go up until the vet tells you that a $1 pack of gum will cost you $7,000 in emergency veterinary services.

-That is what can happen to pet parents unaware of the danger lurking in that innocent looking pack of sugarless gum.
-It is so deadly that within 30 minutes a dog can die from insulin shock, if that doesn’t kill him liver failure will probably do it.
+That is what can happen to pet parents unaware of the danger lurking in that innocent-looking pack of sugarless gum.
+It is so deadly that within 30 minutes, a dog can die from insulin shock; if that doesn’t kill him, liver failure will probably do it.
 If you are fortunate enough to reach a vet in time, some dogs can be saved.
-Statistically though, the odds are not good.
-If the dog survives the poisoning, the damage done to the liver often can significantly shorten their life expectancy.
+Statistically, though, the odds are not good.
+If the dog survives the poisoning, the damage was done to the liver often can significantly shorten their life expectancy.

-Xylitol first gained widespread attention in vet circles in 2005, when the first documented cases of poisonings jumped from 70 cases in 2004 to 170 cases in 2005.
-At that time, xylitol products were relatively new to the United States marketplace, but with the increase in availability and the number of other products containing xylitol, poisonings have increased significantly since that time.
+Xylitol first gained widespread attention in vet circles in 2005, when the first documented cases of poisonings jumped from 70 cases in 2004 to 170 cases 2005.
+At that time, xylitol products were relatively new to the United States marketplace.
+Still, with the increase in availability and the number of other products containing xylitol, poisonings have increased significantly since that time.

 “I’ll get calls from people saying ‘My Great Dane just ate two M&Ms,’ but xylitol is far worse than chocolate,” said Dr. Tony Johnson, a clinical assistant professor at Purdue University College of Veterinary Medicine and an emergency-medicine consultant at VIN.